 Being the busiest suburban railway street of the Southern Hemisphere, Flinders Street Station is, out of all the places of interest in Melbourne, a must-see!

-In my opinion, train stations are one of the most charming parts of a city – and Flinders Street Station is no exception!
-While you’re there, you can admire the beautiful yellow victorian building, explore its interiors and get lost going up and down the floors.
+While you’re at Flinders Street Station, you can admire the beautiful yellow victorian building, explore its interiors and get lost going up and down the floors.
 On the third floor, there is an eerie old abandoned ballroom that is, unfortunately, closed for visitors!
-However, you can always take a leap of faith and kindly ask an employee to let you in for a quick sneak peek, maybe you’ll get lucky!
+However, you can always take a leap of faith and kindly ask an employee to let you in!

-Finally, make sure you check out Federation Square, which is just across the street.
-It hosts the best cultural events, exquisite restaurants and cafés and it’s also great for people watching!
+Finally, make sure to also check out Federation Square, which is just across the street.

 FUN FACT: Flinders Street Station opened in 1854, which made it the first railway station in an Australian city!